- Top 9 Best Budget Microphone for Violin

 Reduced Treble Frequency

 Due to the violin’s intense high frequencies, it is often better to have a flat or even decreased high-frequency response.
 Many microphones with boosted high frequencies will make the violin sound too harsh.

 A directional microphone will help isolate the violin if it is in a room with other instruments.
-It is less critical when the violin is recording in isolation.
+It is less critical when the violin is recorded in isolation.

 You will likely hear the only real difference would be if you added fine tuners to an ebony tailpiece.

 The relationship between the length of the string behind the bridge (“back length”) and the size of the bridge hanging from the nut will affect the amount and type of secondary vibrations reflected in the length of the main sound.

 Suspended Adding fine tuners to a standard tailpiece shortens that tail length and, in some cases, will even cause “wolf sounds” that weren’t there before the fine tuner has installed.